Facts about central government debt

 Central government debt also reflects the trade-offs between different long-term economic policy objectives, such as the distribution of prosperity between generations, socio-economic efficiency and fiscal sustainability.

-How large is the central government debt today?
+Current size of the central government debt

 How do we measure central government debt?